 Protip!
 Don’t throw anything out before the estate sale.
 You never know what has value.
 After the sale is complete, you can review the remaining items and determine if you plan to donate or toss anything.
 Learn more about how to hold a successful estate sale.

 Liquidating an estate is a process that takes planning and time.
 Consider your timeline, to include anything pressing, like the sale of the home or relocation timeline.
 This will help you plan and set the date for the sale.
 Share your timeline with the estate sale company and they will advise accordingly.

 Promotion of an Estate Sale is More than Good Signage

-Estate liquidation professionals not only offer expertise in valuing items and sale organization, they also bring connections to a network of collectors, dealers, online forums and auction houses and are able to help sell your most valuable items to the right buyer, for top dollar.
+Estate liquidation professionals not only offer expertise in valuing items and sale organization, but they also bring connections to a network of collectors, dealers, online forums, and auction houses and are able to help sell your most valuable items to the right buyer, for top dollar.

 Detach from Items for Sale and Remind Yourself of the Purpose of Liquidation

 It is important to assess the items prior to liquidation to determine what you plan to keep and what you are comfortable parting with.
 Once you make this decision, it is important to continually remind yourself throughout the liquidation process of the desired end result, to liquidate.